When an Employee Loses their Right to Work

 If you become aware that an employee has lost their right to work, your next steps will be critical to ensure you do not breach your obligations under UK immigration and employment laws.

-In this comprehensive overview, we explore the necessary steps for employers and the various implications of an employee losing their right to work.
+In this guide, we explore the necessary steps for employers and the various implications of an employee losing their right to work.

 Duty to Prevent Illegal Working

 Conducting right to work checks that comply with the latest Home Office guidance will help reduce the risk of hiring personnel unlawfully, and potentially mitigate or defend any alleged breach of compliance by way of statutory excuse.
-This could include carrying out online, digital or manual checks, or using the Home Office’s Employer Checking Service.
+This means carrying out online, digital or manual checks, or using the Home Office’s Employer Checking Service, as appropriate.
+It also means taking appropriate action should you become aware that an employee has lost their right to work.

 Changes in Right to Work Status of Employees